 I was fortunate to spend two nights in Patzcuaro in early April before Semana Santa.
-This historic, colonial city on the shores of Lake Patzcuaro, one of the highest in Mexico, was once an important religious and political center.
+This historic, colonial city on the shores of Lake Patzcuaro, one of the highest in the country, was once an important religious and political center.
 It is known for its Day of the Dead celebrations on November 1st of each year.
 Here Mexicans from all over the country gather on the island of Janitzio and in the villages around the lake.

 Patzcuaro has lovely squares, old churches, great restaurants and many shops offering the best of local crafts.